Codextream/CGPA_ESTIMATOR/README.md

 There is a provision of 12 subjects.
 Change the input field from *0* to the desired value.
 When done, press the *Submit Query* Button and your expected CGPA will be displayed.

+Try out different combinations and get an idea of how much effort to put in, in each subject in the upcoming semester to acheive your desired CGPA.

 ## Contributions:

 Have a look at the issues and send a Pull Request accordingly